What is Collab Mode?

 Are the changes that are made in Collab Mode saved?

 Only if the owner of the Pen chooses to save them (only they see a Save button).
-If you are collaborating and want to save the progress, you can click the Fork button and save a fork of the exact state of the Pen at that time.
+If you are collaborating on a public Pen and want to save the progress, you can click the Fork button and save a fork of the exact state of the Pen at that time.

 What else is Collab Mode good for?

-You could use Collab Mode to conduct phone interviews with front end devs.
+You could use Collab Mode to conduct interviews with front-end devs.
 Rather than quiz them about CSS selectors, have them prove they know them by writing code for you live.
-This is likely a more true measurement of their skill, since most of us can code better than we can talk about it.
+This is likely a more true measurement of their skill since most of us can code better than we can talk about it.

 Collab Mode also gives you a venue for private tutoring.
-Perhaps you're a great teacher of Angular.js.
+Perhaps you're a great teacher of React.
 You could sell your time privately and connect with students to teach on CodePen.